-Four examples of the dial patterns used for the compliance testing were shown below, two for outbound calls from the enterprise to the PSTN, one for inbound calls from the PSTN to the enterprise and another one for outbound calls to emergency number.
+Three examples of the dial patterns used for the compliance testing were shown below, one for outbound calls from the enterprise to the PSTN, one for inbound calls from the PSTN to the enterprise and another one for Avaya SIP extension.

-The first example shows that 10-digit dialed numbers starting with 02 that has a destination domain of "All" uses route policy to sbce as defined in Section 6.5.2
+The first example shows that 10-digit dialed numbers starting with 02 that has a destination domain of "All" uses route policy to sbce as defined in Section 6.4.2.

-The second example shows that outbound any 8-digit numbers uses route policy to sbce as defined in Section 6.5.2 for PSTN calls.
+The second example shows that outbound any 8-digit numbers uses route policy to Avaya SBCE as defined in Section 6.4.2 for PSTN calls.

-The third example shows that 10-digit pattern that starts with 02xxxx68 is used for inbound calls from AAPT to DID numbers on Avaya Aura® Communication Manager.
+The third example shows that 10-digit pattern that start with 02xxxxx3 (the actual number is masked with "x") is used for inbound calls from Optus to DID numbers on Avaya Aura® Communication Manager.